-Stir in oats, then add Rice Krispies, coconut, and raisins.
+Stir in oats, then add corn flakes, coconut, and raisins.
 Shape into 1.5 inch balls and place 2 inches apart on parchment paper lined cookie sheets.
 Flatten each cookie dough ball with the bottom of a glass dipped lightly in flour.

 Bake at 375 degrees for approximately 8-10 minutes or until lightly browned.
 Cool on the cookie sheet.